-An experienced journalist working for the regional Bengali-language daily Syandan Patrika and local TV channel Venguard, Bhaunik had arranged an interview with the 2nd TSR’s commandant.
+An experienced journalist working for the regional Bengali-language daily Syandan Patrika and local TV channel Venguard, Bhaumik had arranged an interview with the 2nd TSR’s commandant.

 But, according to Syandan Patrika editor Subal Dey, when he arrived for the interview, an argument ensued with the commandant’s bodyguard, who ended up shooting him.
 He died on the spot.
 Dey alleged that the killing was an act of vengeance by TSR officials as the slain journalist recently exposed gross financial irregularities in the paramilitary force.